 - Czech Republic

-- Better quality of assisted reproductive technology (ART)
+- Better quality of assisted reproductive technology (ART) in general

 - The child can get birthright citizenship in the USA